-I. ACCOUNTS PAYABLE
+I. ACCOUNTS PAYABLE AND ACCRUED LIABILITIES

-Accounts payable are obligations to pay for goods or services that have been acquired in the common course of business from suppliers.
+Accounts payable and accrued liabilities are obligations to pay for goods or services that have been acquired in the common course of business from suppliers.
 Accounts payable are classified as current liabilities if payment is due within one year or less (or in the normal operating cycle of the business, if longer).
 If not, they are presented as non-current liabilities.